Eksimar99/Predicting-Potential-Hotel-Cancellation-/README.md

 # Project Abstract
 **A chain of hotels, INN Hotels Group, is facing a problem of inventory loss due to booking cancellations, resulting in revenue loss.
 They want your help to build a Data Science solution that will help them predict the likelihood of a booking getting canceled so that they can take measures to fill in potential vacancies.**

-# Business Challemges and Context
+# Business Challenges and Context
 With the increasing popularity and ease of access to online hotel booking platforms, customers tend to make reservations in advance to avoid any last-minute rush and higher prices.
 These online platforms offer flexible cancellation options, in some cases even a day before reservation.
 To compete with this, even offline bookings have increased the flexibility in cancellations.
 This has led to an increase in the growing number of cancellations, with one of the primary reasons being last-minute changes in travel plans.
 These sudden changes can result from unforeseen circumstances, such as personal emergencies, flight delays, or unexpected events at the travel destination.

 Hotel booking cancellations become a crucial problem to solve as it leads to revenue loss and operational inefficiencies.
 The cancellation of bookings impacts a hotel on various fronts: